Table of Contents

 Do disclose all your income, asset, and debts

 Just before we meet, in the brief questionnaire I send you, disclose to me all the various income streams you have, all the things you own, and all the people and companies you owe.
 All means all.
 Tell me about that small online business.
 Share me with me that 1967 classic car in showroom condition.
 Inform me about that embarrassing gambling debt.
 This way, I can give you the best advice.
-This prevents before us both being surprised when the vast investigative power of the government finds it and brings it to our attention.
+This prevents before us both being surprised when the vast investigative power of the government finds it and brings it to our attention at your 341(a) Meeting of Creditors.
 Then it’s too late (ask Boris Becker).
 Tell me now so I can help you strategize and navigate, honestly and ethically.

 Don’t repay loans to your family